JustinDiament/PhotoMod/README.md

    interface is an interactive text view that displays messages to the user when a command is entered incorrectly or is not able to execute to completion.

-### Additional Design
+### Design

-The following are new interfaces and classes that have been added to the program, in addition to those listed under the Assignment 5 > Design section.
-All parts of the program are complete.
+All parts of the program are complete in terms of both implementation and testing.
+This includes all the interfaces and classes listed below.

 #### Command: An interface that represents function objects for image processing operations